tibbe/talks/bahug-2012/slides.md

    | otherwise = ...
 ~~~~

-Since GHC does Good Things (tm) to strict arguments we can make the
+Since GHC does good things to strict arguments, we should make the
-base case strict unless the extra laziness is useful:
+base case strict, unless the extra laziness is useful:

 ~~~~ {.haskell}
 insert !k v Leaf = Bin k v Leaf Leaf  -- strict in @k@